devaloop-labs/devalang/docs/CONFIG.md

 Use a configuration file if you don't want to pass command-line arguments every time you run a command.
 The configuration file allows you to set default values for various settings, making it easier to manage your Devalang project.

+## Ignoring the Configuration File

+If you prefer not to use a configuration file, you can ignore it by passing the `--no-config` flag when running Devalang commands.
+This will bypass any settings defined in the configuration file and use only the command-line arguments you provide.

 ## Structure of the Configuration File

 The configuration file is a TOML (Tom's Obvious, Minimal Language) file that contains key-value pairs to define various settings for your Devalang project.
 Below is a sample configuration file: